shopware/paypal-sdk/README.md

     <h1 align="center">PayPal SDK for PHP</h1>
 </p>

-A Paypal PHP SDK that allows integration of PayPal services into PHP applications.
+A PayPal PHP SDK that allows integration of PayPal services into PHP applications.
 This SDK provides a simple and easy-to-use interface for working with PayPal's REST APIs, making it easier to accept payments, handle PayPal-related tasks and errors.

 > [!WARNING]